narencachy/aks-quickstart/docker.md

 docker stop web
 docker rm web

-# should be nothing running
+# only the jumpbox should show
 docker ps -a

 ```